William Contreras Player Props: Brewers vs. Guardians

-William Contreras -- batting .294 in his past 10 games -- will be in action for the Milwaukee Brewers against the Cleveland Guardians, with Shane Bieber on the hill, on June 23 at 7:10 PM ET.
+On Saturday, William Contreras (.528 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Diamondbacks.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the Guardians.

 William Contreras Game Info & Props vs. the Guardians